Clinton News: Hillary Operatives Setting Out To Undermine Trump Presidency?

 So, What Did Podesta Say About Hillary Clinton?

 As Clinton’s campaign chief, John Podesta had a major role to play in attempting to get Hillary elected president.
-As Fox News report, Podesta’s Google email account was hacked when he gave away his password after a phishing attack.
+As Fox News reported, Podesta’s Google email account was hacked when he gave away his password after a phishing attack.
 The content of Podesta’s emails may not have been directly damaging to Clinton, but those leaks allowed the drip-feeding of negative news as the election approached.

 The Podesta emails led to the so-called Pizzagate scandal, where it was claimed that Clinton was involved in satanic and ritualized abuse of children.
 The legitimacy of the Clinton Global Foundation was called into question, and the refusal of Podesta and the DNC to allow the FBI access to their servers allowed Donald Trump to level accusations that Clinton was “crooked.”